Karen Hills (footballer): Coaching career

 Hills served as assistant coach to her friend Tracey Kevins at Barnet for two seasons.

 In August 2009 she was appointed first team manager at Tottenham Hotspur, where she was already working as the club's women's and girls' development officer.
 Over the following decade, Hills presided over a series of promotions as the club developed from a completely amateur South East Combination Women's Football League team to a full-time professional FA Women's Super League outfit, playing in front of record-breaking crowds.
 On 19 November 2020 Hills and joint head coach Juan Carlos Amorós were sacked.

 On 16 March 2021, Hills was appointed manager of FA Women's Championship side Charlton Athletic, taking over from Riteesh Mishra who remained at the club in a coaching capacity.
+On 22 August 2023, she signed a new two year contract with the club.
+On 8 December 2023, Hills was named Barclays Women's Championship Manager of the Month for November.
+On 9 February 2024, she was named Barclays Women's Championship Manager of the Month for January.
+On 11 October 2024, Hills was named the BWC Manager of the Month for September 2024.
+On 13 August 2025, she signed a contract extension with the club.